WYVERN2742/BMod/readme.md

 ## Technical

 Minecraft is a game based on Java, and its source is obfuscated.
-However, deobfuscation mappings have been made by the community.
+However, de-obfuscation mappings have been made by the community.
 This has resulted in a central modding platform called [Minecraft Forge](https://github.com/MinecraftForge).